ajit321jha/employee/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0-next.4.

-This is a Employee Managment Project on Angular.
+This is a Employee Managment System Project on Angular.

 ## Development server